GluuFederation/docs-clustermgr-prod/alpha/source/configuration/configuring-GluuCE-Cluster.md

     `# cp -r conf /etc/gluu/`

+    `# chown -R root:gluu /etc/gluu/conf`

+    *Use first server's hostname for alias in the command below as we need it to be added to Java's truststore so Gluu's components running on this host could connect to LDAP server on the other one using SSL/TLS*

     `# /opt/jre/bin/keytool -import -trustcacerts -alias <server_1_hostname>_openldap_2 -file openldap.crt -keystore /opt/jre/jre/lib/security/cacerts -storepass changeit -noprompt`

 4. **Replace the OpenLDAP certificates:**